Borists1/RhythmHeavenFeverHD/README.md

 # Rhythm Heaven Fever HD

-A project which has a goal to manually upscale every RHF sprite as a dolphin emulator texture pack.
+A project which has a goal to manually upscale every Rhythm Heaven Fever sprite as a dolphin emulator texture pack.
 <br>
 If you'd like to help contribute to this project, check out our discord server: https://discord.gg/fKjubtkHe2
 <br>